xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/index.md

   - home
 order: 30
 icon: table
-description: Manage the range of products with ease
+description: >-
+  Specify non-standard parameters for products (like color, size, etc.) and group products with similar properties together
 published: true
 ---
 You may find that the standard X-Cart's Product info page does not have enough fields for you to specify all the product parameters that you would like to include.
 For example, X-Cart does not provide fields for such product parameters as color, size, material, country of origin, ISBN, technical specifications, etc. out of the box.
 However, you can add any fields you think necessary using X-Cart's _attributes_ feature.